Prince Group: History

-The group's founder, Chen Zhi (also known as Vincent Chen), was born on December 16, 1987, in Fujian, China.
-Around 2010, Chen Zhi moved to Cambodia.
-According to CNN, he began investing in Cambodian real estate around 2011., and he founded the Prince Group in 2015.
+The group was founded by Chen Zhi in 2015.
 The Prince Group invested heavily in Sihanoukville, which became a "Chinese casino boomtown", offering physical and online casinos targeted at the mainland Chinese market, where gambling is illegal.

 In 2017, Chen and Prince Group co-founded the Jinbei Casino with Sar Sokha, a Cambodian politician who later became Deputy Prime Minister.

 The businesses flourished until 2019, when online gambling was criminalized in Cambodia, followed shortly by the travel restrictions of the COVID-19 pandemic and the resulting collapse in inbound travel to Cambodia.

-In 2021, a consortium led by Chen purchased a 50% stake in Cuba's largest cigar producer Habanos S.A.

-In 2021, Prince Group was given Corporate Social Responsibility Model Award by China Finance Summit (CFS).
+In 2021, Prince Group was given the Corporate Social Responsibility Model Award by China Finance Summit (CFS).
+In 2026, the United States and European Union sanctioned the Prince Group.

 Criminal charges

-In May 2020, the Beijing branch of the Public Security Bureau of China began investigating the Prince Group's connections to online gambling and money laundering.
+In May 2020, Beijing Municipal Public Security Bureau began investigating the Prince Group's connections to online gambling and money laundering.
 In July 2022, a court in Wangcang County, Sichuan alleged that the Prince Group had profited at least 2 billion Chinese yuan (US$700 million) from illegal gambling since 2016.
 A Prince Group spokesman denied the allegations, saying the Jinbei Group was unrelated and other entities were fraudulently impersonating the Prince Group.

-In October 2025, Chen was charged by U.S. authorities for allegedly engaging in a wire fraud conspiracy and money laundering scheme.
-According to the Department of Justice, Chen controls a "sprawling cyber-fraud empire" that operated at least ten pig butchering scam centers in Cambodia.
-Assets belonging to the group were frozen as part of the investigation, including 127,271 bitcoin (worth over $14 billion, making this the largest cryptocurrency seizure to date) and 19 properties in London.
+Assets belonging to the group were frozen in October 2025 as part of an investigation by the Department of Justice into wire fraud and money laundering by Chen.
+These assets included 127,271 bitcoin (worth over $14 billion, making this the largest cryptocurrency seizure to date) and 19 properties in London.
 Hong Kong subsequently froze HK$2.75 billion (US$354 million) of assets tied to Prince Group, with Singapore seizing S$150 million (US$115 million) of Prince Group assets including six properties, 11 cars and a yacht.

+In January 2026, Cambodia stated that Chen had been arrested, stripped of his Cambodian citizenship, and extradited to China with two others to face charges.
+The central bank of Cambodia also ordered the liquidation of Prince Bank.

+In April 2026, Huione Group's former chairman Li Xiong was extradited from Cambodia to China to face money laundering charges.
+Chinese authorities described Huione as a subsidiary of Prince Group and Li as a key member of Chen Zhi's "criminal gang".

+In June 2026, the Singapore Police Force said it was investigating Hu Xiaowei and Qiu Wei Ren, both Chinese nationals, for alleged money-laundering offences connected to ongoing investigations into Prince Holding Group, its founder Chen Zhi, and related associates and companies.
+Police said Hu's associated company, Future Oasis Pte Ltd, was also under investigation, and that assets held across Hu's bank and securities accounts in Singapore had previously been seized in January 2026.
+The police added that Hu and Qiu had left Singapore before police operations began in October 2025 and were not in Singapore at the time of the announcement.